ivartb/pLoF_context/README.md

 # Adding context to nonsense: analysis of sequence properties at pLoF variant sites
 Source files for analysing DNA sequence properties in regions of nonsense-mutations in human CDS.
+The descripiton of scripts and their order is available in [pipeline.md](pipeline.md)

 ## Table of contents
 <!--ts-->